-SERIES 1000 - BOARD OF DIRECTORS S Policy/ Procedure Title Description Situation to apply 1400S Board Meeting Schedule Yearly schedule of school board meetings • To attend a school board meeting or refer someone to a meeting.
+SERIES 1000 - SERIES 1000 - BOARD OF DIRECTORS Policy/ Procedure Title Description Situation to apply 1400S Board Meeting Schedule Yearly schedule of school board meetings • To attend a school board meeting or refer someone to a meeting.

-Policy/ Procedure Title Description Situation to apply 2105/2105P Educational Research Procedures and guidelines for staff and other individuals to conduct research activities/projects in Everett Public Schools.
-All proposals for educationally related research conducted in EPS are to be submitted to the assessment and research department to initiate the approval process.
+SERIES 2000 - SERIES 2000 - INSTRUCTION Policy/ Procedure Title Description Situation to apply 2105/2105P Educational Research Procedures and guidelines for staff and other individuals to conduct research activities/projects in Everett Public Schools. • All proposals for educationally related research conducted in EPS are to be submitted to the assessment and research department to initiate the approval process.
 This shall include research by district staff, as well as out-of-district agencies.
-2125P Web-based Resources and Other Online Educational Services The availability of innovative online technologies to engage students in relevant learning opportunities.
-Before providing/piloting web resources Before creating a student account, uploading files, or utilizing a communication resource not part of an adopted instructional program Before notifying parents of approved web service not part of an adopted instructional program 2145P Suicide Prevention Protocol for school staff to support students expressing suicidal ideation, displaying suicidal behaviors or have attempted to harm themselves.
-While assessing the risk of student's mental health In the event a student suicide occurs or is attempted When looking for suicide prevention resources 2150P Co-Curricular Program Appropriate co-curricular activities are provided contributing to the Before implementing a new co- curricular activity.
+Web-based Resources and Other Online Educational Services The availability of innovative online technologies to engage students in relevant learning opportunities.
+Before providing/piloting web resources Before creating a student account, uploading files, or utilizing a communication resource not part of an adopted instructional program 2150P Co-Curricular Program Appropriate co-curricular activities are provided contributing to the athletic, intellectual, social, emotional, and physical development of students. epprioned webservice not part of while programe